imbayard/JPMC-Assessment/README.md

 # User Guide
 ## Usage
+1) Run the SpringBoot Application by entering the following: `mvn spring-boot: run`
-1) The user should first call the get-movie-list API to find which movie he or she would like to create a reservation for.
+2) The user should first call the get-movie-list API to find which movie he or she would like to create a reservation for.
-2) The user should then call the create-reservation API to create a reservation and determine the total price of the reservation.
+3) The user should then call the create-reservation API to create a reservation and determine the total price of the reservation.

 ## get-movie-list API
 * This is a GET method hosted at http://localhost:8080/v1/movie-theater/get-movie-list